smart-on-fhir/smart-health-links/docs/spec.md

 #### Actors

 * Software Applications
   * **SHL Sharing Application**.
 Helps users creates, manage, and share SHLinks.
-Also referred to below as "client".
+Also referred to below as "server".
+This application can include local software as well as server-side components.
   * **SHL Receiving Application**.
 Helps users receive SHLinks and work with associated content.
-Also referred to below as "server".
+Also referred to below as "client".
 * Users
   * **Sharing User**.
 An individual working with a SHL Sharing Application to create/manage/share information
   * **Receiving User**.
-An individual working with a SHL Receiving tool to retrieve/display/use information
+An individual working with a SHL Receiving Application to retrieve/display/use information.
+In autonmous use cases there may be no Receiving User.

 ## Pre-protocol step: Sharing User configures a new SHLink